jengle-dev/Javascript-Quiz-2023/README.md

 No License is used on this application.

 ## Project status
-This project is in progress and a redo of a previous application attempt.
+This project is closed as incomplete.
+Repo archived 5/29/2023

 ## References
 * https://www.w3schools.com/css/default.asp